 The bike shed at Streatley Road NW6, was installed in April 2010 and operated for a series of Summers’ as an outdoor drop-in bike maintenance facility with a permanent volunteer base.
 From the shed 100’s of new and regular local cyclists visited to receive a cost effective solution to keep their bikes rolling and essential advise to stay safe on the road and avoid bike theft.

 In November 2014 an exciting new opportunity arose to take over a vacant shop unit at Willesden Green.
-Finally having some additional space, and most importantly a roof over our heads long- term, shed volunteer Haroon Hanafi now manages the pop up shop at Queens Parade on Willesden Lane taking a salary from bike repair servicing.
+Finally having some additional space, and most importantly a roof over our heads long- term, shed volunteer Haroon Hanafi managed the pop up shop at Queens Parade on Willesden Lane taking a salary from bike repair servicing.

-The shop provides a venue to train 3 young people in bike maintenance, customer service and business management and aims to help fund trainees to become bike industry accredited.
+The shop provided a venue to train 3 young people in bike maintenance, customer service and business management and aims to help fund trainees to become bike industry accredited.
 The shop space continues to be assisted and co-ordinated by volunteers, offering affordable low cost second-hand bikes and parts and a tool resource that is accessible to all.
 Qualified bike mechanics offer repairs and bike servicing to local bike owners.

 It is the overarching aim of the project that Cycletastic encourages local residents to start cycling, become confident on the road, discover simple maintenance techniques to keep their bikes on the road and enjoy all the benefits of cycling as a low cost solution to transport requirements and leisure time fun.